1989 United Nations Security Council election

-The 1989 United Nations Security Council election was held on 18 October 1989 during the Forty-fourth session of the United Nations General Assembly, held at United Nations Headquarters in New York City.
+The 1989 United Nations Security Council election was held on 18 October 1989 during the Forty-fourth session of the United Nations General Assembly, held at UN Headquarters in New York City.
 The General Assembly elected Côte d'Ivoire, Cuba, Romania, South Yemen, and Zaire, as the five new non-permanent members of the UN Security Council for two-year mandates commencing on 1 January 1990.
 This was the first time Yemen was elected to the Council, as Yemeni unification occurred during South Yemen membership.

 Rules

 The Security Council has 15 seats, filled by five permanent members and ten non-permanent members.
 Each year, half of the non-permanent members are elected for two-year terms.
 A sitting member may not immediately run for re-election.

 In accordance with the rules whereby the ten non-permanent UNSC seats rotate among the various regional blocs into which UN member states traditionally divide themselves for voting and representation purposes, the five available seats are allocated as follows: